 - Synchronise images from server basket select to local filesystem for editing

 - Runs on Windows, Linux and OSX, and in Docker.

-- Built with Microsoft .Net 6 and Blazor Server.
+- Built with Microsoft .Net 6, Blazor Server and EFCore 6.

 Want to Support Damselfly?